 280g wholemeal self raising flour

-1. Soak the dried fruits, sugar and nuts in the hot tea overnight.
+1. Soak the dried fruits, sugar and nuts in the hot tea or fruit juice overnight.

-2. Stir in the egg and flour to the soaked fruit, and turn into the prepared 2 lb loaf tin.
+2. Stir the egg and flour in to the soaked fruit and turn into the prepared loaf tin.

 3. Cook on the oven grid shelf set on the floor of the baking oven for about 55-65 minutes, or until risen and cooked through.
 Test with a skewer pushed into the centre of the cake, if it comes out clean the cake is done, if not cook a little longer.

-AGA R5 Series 2-oven: Place the tin into the half-size roasting tin and slide onto the lowest set of runners in the roasting oven with the cold plain shelf set on the second set of runners down.
-Cook until risen and set, about 40 minutes, then transfer the hot plain shelf into the simmering oven and place the loaf tin on top, cooking for a further 30 minutes or until cooked through.
-Test with a skewer pushed into the centre of the cake, if it comes out clean the cake is done, if not cook a little longer.
-Alternatively divide between two smaller tins.
+If your AGA does not have a baking oven, place the loaf tin into the half-size roasting tin and slide onto the lowest set of runners in the roasting oven with the cold plain shelf set on the second set of runners down.
+Cook until risen and set, about 40 minutes, then transfer the cold plain shelf into the simmering oven and place the loaf tin on top, cooking for a further 30 minutes or until cooked through.

 Conventional cooking: Bake at 180ºC (350ºF), fan oven at 160ºC, Gas Mark 4 for about 55-65 minutes, until risen and cooked through.